 Example:

-SELECT t_odat As 'Order Date stored in SQL Server', CONVERT(datetime,
+'Order Date stored in SQL Server', CONVERT(datetime,

 SWITCHOFFSET(CONVERT(datetimeoffset,